Moto drops G8 name for its new G Stylus and G Power budget phones

 Yes, both phones have dropped the G8 moniker - which is a surprise, given we’ve already seen the Moto G8 Plus launch in late 2019.
 Motorola is getting away from generational names - which makes sense, since these new handsets inherit plenty from the Motorola One line that debuted last year, like cameras and specs.

 The Moto G Power is the cheaper of the bunch at $249 (about £190, AU$370), while the Moto G Stylus will retail for $299 (around £230, AU$440).
-Absent are any of the traditionally cheaper versions, like the G Play phones, but it seems Motorola is going for more specialized budget phones with clearer appeal than just releasing a packed lineup and letting consumers decide which is best for them.
+Absent are any of the traditionally cheaper versions, like a Moto G Play phone, but it seems Motorola is going for more specialized budget phones with clearer appeal than just releasing a packed lineup and letting consumers decide which is best for them.

 - See how the G Stylus and G Power compare to their predecessors in the Moto G7 line